 The Android security team is responsible for managing security vulnerabilities discovered in the Android platform and many of the core Android apps bundled with Android devices.

 The Android security team finds security vulnerabilities through internal research and also responds to bugs reported by third parties.
-Sources of external bugs include issues reported through the Android Security Issue template, published and pre-published academic research, upstream open source project maintainers, notifications from our device manufacturer partners, and publicly disclosed issues posted on blogs or social media.
+Sources of external bugs include issues reported through the vulnerability form, published and prepublished academic research, upstream open source project maintainers, notifications from our device manufacturer partners, and publicly disclosed issues posted on blogs or social media.

 Reporting security issues

-Any developer, Android user, or security researcher can notify the Android security team of potential security issues through the security vulnerability reporting form.
+Any developer, Android user, or security researcher can notify the Android security team of potential security issues through the vulnerability form.

 The first task in handling a security vulnerability is to identify the severity of the bug and which component of Android is affected.
 The severity determines how the issue is prioritized, and the component determines who fixes the bug, who is notified, and how the fix gets deployed to users.

-This table covers the definitions of process types.
-The process type can be defined by the type of application or process or the area in which it runs.
+This table covers the definitions of hardware and software security contexts.
+The context can be defined by the sensitivity of data it typically processes or the area in which it runs.
+Not all security contexts are applicable to all systems.
 This table is ordered from least to most privileged.